Solicitors specialising in Negligence Claims against the NHS

 - Is final.
 Once you accept the payment, you agree not to pursue further action or compensation, even if it turns out that your injury was worse than initially believed.

-What is the process for making NHS negligence claims?
+What is the process for making negligence claims against the NHS?

 NHS negligence claims are difficult claims to prove, and you will need expert advice to work out whether you have a case.
-So, if you are thinking about claiming compensation, the first step is to appoint a solicitor who specialises in clinical negligence cases.
+So, if you are thinking about claiming compensation, the first step is to speak to The Medical Negligence Experts.

-How do you prove liability in NHS negligence claims?
+How do you prove liability in claims against the NHS?

 The reports will be used to establish both negligence and causation.
 Once these investigations have been carried out, your solicitor will be able to advise you with much more certainty whether your claim is likely to be successful.